bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 ## Next steps

-Next, with some of the new tricks we've learned we'll also add [Offline Support](./offline-support) to so our app is still usable during network outages.
+Next, with some of the new tricks we've learned we'll also add [Offline Support](./offline-support) so our app is still usable during network outages.